davegallant/site/content/blog/setting-up-gitea-actions-with-tailscale/index.md

 ## Running a workflow

-Now it's time start running some automation.
+Now it's time to start running some automation.
 I used the [demo workflow](https://docs.gitea.com/usage/actions/quickstart#use-actions) as a starting point to verify that the runner is executing workflows.

 After this, I wanted to make sure that some of my existing workflows could be migrated over.